Parsis: Age of opportunity

 In the 18th and 19th centuries, the Parsis had emerged as "the foremost people in India in matters educational, industrial, and social.
 They came in the vanguard of progress, amassed vast fortunes, and munificently gave away large sums in charity".
 Near the end of the 19th century, the total number of Parsis in colonial India was 85,397, of which 48,507 lived in Bombay, constituting around 6.7% of the total population of the city, according to the 1881 census.
 This would be the last time that the Parsis would be considered a numerically significant minority in the city.

 Nonetheless, the legacy of the 19th century was a sense of self-awareness as a community.
 The typically Parsi cultural symbols of the 17th and 18th centuries such as language (a Parsi variant of Gujarati), arts, crafts, and sartorial habits developed into Parsi theatre, literature, newspapers, magazines, and schools.
 The Parsis now ran community medical centres, ambulance corps, Scouting troops, clubs, and Masonic Lodges.
 They had their own charitable foundations, housing estates, legal institutions, courts, and governance.
 They were no longer weavers and petty merchants, but now were established and ran banks, mills, heavy industry, shipyards, and shipping companies.
-Moreover, even while maintaining their own cultural identity they did not fail to recognize themselves as nationally Indian, as Dadabhai Naoroji, the first Asian to occupy a seat in the British Parliament would note: "Whether I am a Hindu, a Mohammedan, a Parsi, a Christian, or of any other creed, I am above all an Indian.
+Moreover, even while maintaining their own cultural identity they did not fail to recognise themselves as nationally Indian, as Dadabhai Naoroji, the first Asian to occupy a seat in the British Parliament would note: "Whether I am a Hindu, a Mohammedan, a Parsi, a Christian, or of any other creed, I am above all an Indian.
 Our country is India; our nationality is Indian".
 While having an outsized role in the Indian independence movement, the majority of Parsis opposed the partition of undivided India.